canonical/microcloud/doc/how-to/initialise.rst

       Wiping a disk will destroy all data on it.

    #.
 You can choose to optionally set up a CephFS distributed file system.
 #.
+Select either an IPv4 or IPv6 CIDR subnet for the Ceph internal traffic.
+You can leave it empty to use the default value, which is the MicroCloud internal network (see :ref:`howto-ceph-networking` for how to configure it).
+#.
 Select whether you want to set up distributed networking (using MicroOVN).

    If you choose ``yes``, configure the distributed networking: